Land use policy discussion survey with updated policies on Polco now! Participate in the policy discussion.

 In order for Round Rock to be successful, it should reflect the needs and wants of our residents and businesses.
 By participating in Round Rock 2030, you’ll have the chance to influence policy that guides Round Rock’s decisions regarding public facilities, commercial development, housing and more.

-The City is currently conducting its third round of public input for Round Rock 2030 through the end of May using Polco, an online public engagement tool.
+The City is currently conducting its third round of public input for Round Rock 2030 through mid-June using Polco, an online public engagement tool.
 The questions are based on input received at the in-person quadrant meetings in February and March.
 Respondents are encouraged to read the descriptions for each online question to learn more about the topic prior to responding.
 Respondents are also encouraged to leave comments on each question after answering to provide staff more feedback.
 Participate now at polco.us/roundrock.

 Over the course of February and March 2019, four public meetings were held in which people from each quadrant of the city were able to share their visions for what Round Rock will be like in 2030.
 The reports below contain feedback received through activities conducted at each meeting.